Paying and Persuading: Model

 \subsection{The Stage Game}

 There are two players, Sender (S) and Receiver (R).
-Sender privately observes a state $\theta$ drawn from distribution $\mu_0 \sim \Delta(\Theta)$; Receiver takes action $a \in A$. $A$ and $\Theta$ are both finite\footnote{Except for the last step of the proof of Theorem \ref{t: transfers as last resort} and Proposition \ref{p: k-cavification}, both $A$ and $\Theta$ need only be compact sets, modulo the appropriate measure-theoretic generalization.
-However, to invoke the strong topology (see \blue{\ref{Appendix B}}) and compute extremal beliefs, respectively, $A$ and $\Theta$ must be finite.}.
+Sender privately observes a state $\theta$ drawn from distribution $\mu_0 \sim \Delta(\Theta)$; Receiver takes action $a \in A$. $A$ and $\Theta$ are both finite.\footnote{Except for the last step of the proof of Theorem \ref{t: transfers as last resort} and Proposition \ref{p: k-cavification}, both $A$ and $\Theta$ need only be compact sets, modulo the appropriate measure-theoretic generalization.
+However, to invoke the strong topology (see \blue{\ref{Appendix B}}) and compute extremal beliefs, respectively, $A$ and $\Theta$ must be finite.}

 Sender can design a contract to motivate Receiver in one of two ways.
 First, they can transmit information, modeled as a choice of signal structure $\mcal S: \Theta \to \Delta(S)$ from states into signals, where the signal space $S$ is a subset of some standard Borel space.
-Second, they can commit to a transfer rule, $t: \Theta \times S \times A \to \bb{R}_+$ which specifies a nonnegative\footnote{In the absence of a nonnegativity restriction, i.e. a limited liability constraint, Sender can obtain first best by ``informationally'' selling the firm to the agent---offering full information for a payment equal to their value of information, then paying them to take the surplus maximizing action.} payment for each pair of states, signals, and actions.
+Second, they can commit to a transfer rule, $t: \Theta \times S \times A \to [0, C]$ which specifies a nonnegative\footnote{In the absence of a nonnegativity restriction, i.e. a limited liability constraint, Sender can obtain first best by ``informationally'' selling the firm to the agent---offering full information for a payment equal to their value of information, then paying them to take the surplus maximizing action.} bounded\footnote{I allow $C$ to be arbitrarily large, but finite for technical reasons; in the dynamic model, this ensures transfers satisfy a standard transversality condition that is crucial for compactness of the contract space.} payment for each pair of states, signals, and actions.
 Let $\mcal T$ denote the set of all transfer rules.
 Having seen $(\mcal S, t)$ and realized signal $s \in S$, the agent forms beliefs and takes an action $a$ maximizing their expected transfer-augmented utility

 where $u: A \times \Theta \to \bb{R}$ is Receiver's bernoulli payoff.
 Say $\bar a: S \times \mcal T \to \Delta(A)$ is a \emph{best response} to $(\mcal S, t)$ if $\bar a(\cdot)$ always maximizes Receiver's expected transfer-augmented utility.